Electrostatics/apbs-pdb2pqr/pdb2pqr/INSTALL.md

 ### OSX
 On the Mac you must use homebrew and use the python that it installs with <code>brew python</code>.
 See http://brew.sh/ and https://github.com/Homebrew/homebrew/wiki/Homebrew-and-Python
-Once homebrew python is setup and configured correctly pyinstaller and numpy can be installed with pip.
+Once homebrew python is setup and configured correctly pyinstaller and numpy can be installed with <code>pip install numpy</code> and <code>pip install pyinstaller</code>.
 If the global python is used the binary will fail when the <code>--ligand</code> option is used.
 Similar to Linux, this binary is dynamically linked against the system libraries.
 The binary will not work on OSX older than the version built on.
 We officially support OSX 10.6 or newer.

+##Documentation
 Please see the main documentation at doc/userguide.html for a complete look at installation, compiler/architecture support, and a general FAQ.